 Stories of Rejection, Acceptance and the Journey Between the Two

-The next part of my exhibition was my favorite.
+The next part of the exhibition was my favorite.
 It’s a collection of personal items from members of the Thai LGBTQ community, along with small explanations of what they mean to them.

 Personal and public acceptance was displayed through items like trophies from drag competitions, touching letters and voice recordings from loving parents, and a skirt that one trans man never had to wear to work because his boss allowed him to wear trousers.